Collonville/TensorflowModelSplitter/README.md

 ```

 ### Result of extractor
-- Each extract result from each APIs shows the same vector
+- Extract results from each APIs show the same vector
 ```bash
 PS A:\ドキュメント\TensorflowModelSplitter> make run poetry run python -m tensorflowmodelsplitter